 The beaches of Encinitas cannot be defined by one word but by many.
 Spectacular, astounding, magnificent, eye-catching, and breathtaking immediately come to mind as far as recalling past trips to this area.

 There is so much to take in and to be a part of when encountering the beaches of Encinitas for the first time that you may have sensory overload.

 The sheer magnitude of the towering cliffs, the soft sand beaches, and the lulling of the offshore waves might be too much for some people.
-My suggestion is to take a deep breath and draw the beauty and energy within and hold it for a while.
+May I suggest to take a deep breath and draw in the beauty and energy within and hold it for a while.

 Hands down, the beaches of Encinitas are some of the most beautiful beaches in all of Southern California,

 Surrounded by Batiquitos Lagoon to the north and San Elijo Lagoon to the south, the beaches of Encinitas cover 6 miles of rugged coastal terrain.
 All beach entries are bluff except for Moonlight State Beach and Cardiff State Beach, where both have street-level access.

 The beaches of Encinitas (Spanish for “little oaks”) are approximately 25 miles north of Downtown San Diego in the North County area of San Diego County, California.

 When imagining the stereotypical beach town, Encinitas might come to mind.
 Encinitas has an easygoing, laid-back, and mellow vibe, and the people are friendly and warm to each other.

 The surf culture rules here and is evident by the sheer number of surfboards seen everywhere.
 Surfer.com named Encinitas as the #7 Best Surf town in America in 2017.

 The Beaches of Encinitas Through the Years

-For over 20 years my family and I have been walking up and down this part of the San Diego coast endless times.
+For over 20 years, my family and I have been walking up and down this beach countless times.
 Whenever we had a chance to go to the Beach, we always ended up at Moonlight State Beach.